splunk/security_content/docs/_posts/2021-11-04-attacker_tools_on_endpoint.md

 * Processes.parent_process

+#### How To Implement
+To successfully implement this search, you must be ingesting data that records process activity from your hosts to populate the endpoint data model in the processes node.
+This is typically populated via endpoint detection-and-response product, such as Carbon Black or endpoint data sources, such as Sysmon.
+The data used for this search is usually generated via logs that report process tracking in your Windows audit settings.

+#### Known False Positives
+Some administrator activity can be potentially triggered, please add those users to the filter macro.

 #### Kill Chain Phase
 * Installation
 * Command and Control
 * Actions on Objectives

-#### Known False Positives
-Some administrator activity can be potentially triggered, please add those users to the filter macro.

 #### RBA